 Bound for disaster – Pompeii and Herculaneum

-One of the world’s most famous archaeological sites will be on display at Moesgaard Museum from 6th November, when the museum opens this year’s major special exhibition 'Bound for disaster – Pompeii and Herculaneum'.
+One of the world’s most famous archaeological sites is on display at Moesgaard Museum until May 10 in the special exhibition 'Bound for disaster – Pompeii and Herculaneum'.

 Moesgaard has been given the opportunity to display spectacular exhibits from Italy, and the exhibition takes visitors on a tour of the vibrant city of Pompeii at its absolute height.
 Here, the Romans gathered the threads of contacts across the Mediterranean, and here they lived the high life – la dolce vita – before disaster struck the Bay of Naples in AD 79, and both Pompeii and Herculaneum were destroyed when the volcano Vesuvius erupted.